gmulhearn/anoncreds-on-ethereum/did_ethr_linked_resources/README.md

 * ❌ Query with just `resourceName` or `resourceType` parameters
 * ❌ Query with the following parameters: `resourceVersionId`/`versionId`, `linkedResource`, `resourceMetadata`, `latestResourceVersion`, `allResourceVersions`

-# Other Planned Features
+# Other Features
-* 🚧 Configurable ledger (currently assuming localhost)
+* ✅ Configurable ledger
 * 🚧 **Needs research:** Official integration with `did:ethr` OR creation of proxy DID method (e.g. `did:ethrplus`)